Malcolm Smith (American football): 2012 season

-2013
+2013 season

 Smith entered training camp slated as the starting weakside linebacker after the departure of Leroy Hill.
 Smith received competition from Korey Toomer, Bruce Irvin, Mike Morgan, and Allen Bradford.
 Head coach Pete Carroll officially named Smith and K. J. Wright the starting outside linebackers to start the season, along with middle linebacker Bobby Wagner.

 He started in the Seattle Seahawks' season-opener against the Carolina Panthers and made two solo tackles in their 12–7 victory.
 Smith was sidelined for the Seahawks' Week 3 victory against the Jacksonville Jaguars due to a hamstring injury.
 On October 17, 2013, Smith collected a season-high nine combined tackles, a pass deflection, and a sack during a 34–22 win at the Arizona Cardinals in Week 7.
 The following week, Smith was surpassed on the depth chart by Bruce Irvin who was named the starting strongside linebacker in his place.
 Smith became the starting weakside linebacker in Week 15 after K. J. Wright sustained a fractured foot and was sidelined for the last three games of the regular season.
 On December 22, 2013, Smith recorded eight combined tackles, a pass deflection, and made his first career interception during a 17–10 loss to the Arizona Cardinals in Week 16.
 Smith intercepted a pass attempt by Cardinals' quarterback Carson Palmer, that was originally intended for running back Andre Ellington, and returned it for a 32-yard gain in the second quarter.
 In Week 17, Smith made five combined tackles, a pass deflection, and returned an interception for his first career touchdown in a 27–9 win against the St. Louis Rams.
 He intercepted a pass by Kellen Clemens, that was originally thrown to tight end Lance Kendricks, and returned it for a 37-yard touchdown in the first quarter.
 Smith finished the 2013 season with 54 combined tackles (34 solo), four passes defensed, a forced fumble, one sack, an interception, and a touchdown in 15 games and eight starts.
 Smith completed the season with 480 defensive snaps (46%) and 228 snaps on special teams (51%).
 Pro Football Focus gave Smith an overall grade of 83.0 in 2013.
 His grade ranked 16th among the 56th qualifying linebackers in the league.